Professional Snake Catcher Brisbane Northside

 CLICK TO CALL

 Robert Watson is a professional snake remover in the Brisbane North and Brisbane West.
 Robert's house is a refuge for some of the Australian animals who have been removed from their homes making sure they are well fed and live in a safe and comfortable environment.

-We relocate snakes from Brisbane West, as far out as Ipswich through to North West Samford and surrounding Samford Valley area, through to Caboolture, Redcliffe, Sandgate, to the inner city and all areas in between Mitchelton, Ferny Grove, Toowong, The Gap, Kedron, Stafford, Enoggera, Banyo, Deagon etcetera.
+Robert relocates snakes from Brisbane North and West, as far out as Ipswich through to North West Samford and surrounding Samford Valley area, through to Caboolture, Redcliffe, Sandgate, to the inner city and all areas in between Mitchelton, Ferny Grove, Toowong, The Gap, Kedron, Stafford, Enoggera, Banyo, Deagon and more.

 Important Notes Before Calling

 As Robert is a snake and animal enthusiast not a pest control man.
 He wants to make sure the snake is kept safe just as much as you are kept safe when faced with a snake on your property.
 It is illegal to destroy our Native Australian fauna and snakes relocated must be placed within 5 kilometres of where they are found.

 It's vitally important to keep a safe eye on the snake while waiting for someone to arrive.
 If you lose the snake it makes it very hard for us to find it and digging through dark and tight spaces is not something you want to do when facing a poisonous snake.
 Additionally a call out fee will still be applicable as our time will be wasted locating an animal that does not want to be found.

 If you do manage to lose the snake he will take all precautions and steps necessary to locate the animal however only if it is safe to do so as being bitten can have a serious effect on work, health and even life.
 Additionally finding and removing a snake requires a great deal more effort than just a simple removal.
 Do the right thing for the animal and contact Robert today.
 Please keep the above points in mind when calling and if you look at the below images of common snakes you should be able to identify the breed.